 The Sobey Art Award, Canada’s pre-eminent award for contemporary Canadian art, is an annual prize given to an artist aged 40 or under who has exhibited in a public or commercial art gallery within 18 months of being nominated.
 A $50,000 prize will be awarded to the Sobey Art Award winner, along with a $10,000 prize to each of the shortlisted artists, and a $500 prize to each of the remaining longlisted artists.

-The award’s 2017 long list of nominees will be announced in April and the short list in June.
+The award’s 2017 long list of nominees was announced April 19 and the short list will be announced in June.
 An exhibition of works by the five short-listed artists will be presented at the Art Museum at the University of Toronto, this year’s host venue, from 24 October to 9 December 2017.
 The winner of the 2017 Sobey Art Award will be announced during a gala event on 25 October 2017.